abhi0324/OpenKruise-Karmada-OCM/multi-cluster-orchestration.md

         end
 ```

-### Deploying Sample Workloads
+# Deployment

-> **Note:** Sample workload manifests for all major OpenKruise workload types (CloneSet, Advanced StatefulSet, SidecarSet, UnitedDeployment) are provided below for your reference.
+Sample workload manifests for all major OpenKruise workload types (CloneSet, Advanced StatefulSet, SidecarSet, UnitedDeployment) are provided below for your reference.
 You only need to create and apply the manifests for the workloads you actually want to deploy.

+## Deploying CloneSet

-#### 1. Sample CloneSet YAML
+#### Sample CloneSet YAML

 ```yaml
 apiVersion: apps.kruise.io/v1alpha1